-Forageplus Talk discusses how you use of Acetyl-L-Carnitine with horses.
+Forageplus Talk discusses how you use Acetyl-L-Carnitine for horses.
 What is Acetyl-L-Carnitine?
 When should you feed Acetyl-L-Carnitine and which horses will benefit from this supplement?

 EPSM, AMPK and Acetyl-L-Carnitine

 Acetyl-L-carnitine can activate an enzyme called AMPK.
 AMPK is the master metabolic regulator in cells.
 The role of AMPK in regulating cellular energy charge places this enzyme at a central control point in maintaining energy homeostasis.